IBEEM-MSU/IBEEM_workflow/README.md

 ## Funding
-Funding is provided by Michigan State University Strategic Partnership Grant for IBEEM.
+Funding is provided by Michigan State University through a Strategic Partnership Grant for [The Institute for Biodiversity, Ecology, Evolution, and Macrosystems (IBEEM)](https://ibeem.msu.edu/).

 ## Authors of this repository